CoreFearSand/inivitu/README.md

 ✔ create database

 - parse json save static data into database (ongoing)
+    - changed from weakly graphs to monthly graphs in order to simplify and quicken dev time
 - parse wars into database
 - create frontend for database